568875138/assemblyline/docs/install_ubuntu_server.md

 #### PIP mirror (OPTIONAL)

-If your assemblyline cluster is not connected to the internet or cannot get access to the PIP mirrors, you can set pip to be redirected to an internal mirror.
+If your Assemblyline cluster is not connected to the internet or cannot get access to the PIP mirrors, you can set pip to be redirected to an internal mirror.

     nano ~/.pip/pip.conf